FAQ

 There will be water, electrolyte drink, porta potties, a medical team and lots of cheering at each aid station.

-The Austin Marathon is limited to 5,000 registrants and the Austin Half Marathon is limited to 12,000 registrants.
-The Austin Marathon 5K is limited to 2,000 registrants.
-Notifications will be made when we come close to reaching both caps.
+The Austin Marathon is limited to 10,000 registrants and the Austin Half Marathon is limited to 17,000 registrants.
+The 5K run is limited to 3,000 registrants.

 Clock time is the time it takes from the official start of the race to when you cross the finish line.
 Chip time is the time it takes you to complete the race from when you cross the start line timing mat to when you cross the finish line timing mat, regardless of when you start the event.